Bara Gumbad: History

-Some historians suggest that the Bara Gumbad was built by an unidentified noble in 1490 CE, before being appropriated by Sikander Lodhi in 1494 CE, to provide an entryway to his mosque.
+Some historians suggest that the Bara Gumbad was built by an unidentified noble in 1490 CE, before being appropriated by Sikander Lodi in 1494 CE, to provide an entryway to his mosque.

 Simon Digby argued, that the Bara Gumbad served as a gateway to a large walled enclosure, which included the Shisha Gumbad, identified by the same scholar as the tomb of Bahlul Lodi.

 Initially, all the monuments were built independently, and were not in one confine.
 In the early twentieth century, a park was developed, bringing the four monuments in one confine.
 The park was inaugurated on 9 April 1936 by Lady Willingdon, the wife of Viceroy Lord Willingdon.
-The park was originally called the Lady Willingdon Park after her, but was renamed to Lodhi Gardens after independence of India in 1947.
+The park was originally called the Lady Willingdon Park after her, but was renamed to Lodi Gardens after independence of India in 1947.

 Construction and architecture

 It is speculated that the Bara Gumbad was constructed to provide a gateway to the nearby mosque or a large walled enclosure.
 Although the structure does not house any tomb, there is a platform in the central courtyard that suggests the structure to be a burial place.
 The purpose Bara Gumbad is unknown.
 Bara Gumbad is grouped together with a mosque and "mehman khana" which is a smaller structure with five bays.
 All the structures are constructed on a 4 m high platform, with a total area of 1050 m2.
 The platform measures 30 m (east-west) and 25 m (north-south).

 Three out of five bays in the mosque have domes whereas the remaining two have vaulted roofs (on mosque and "mehman khana").
 The central bays feature low domes, while the end-bays feature flat roofs.
 There are oriel windows to the north and south.
 Both the oriel windows and the tapering minarets appear to anticipate later architectural styles.

 The Bara Gumbad is square type construction which sits on a plinth.
 The mosque measures 20 m on each side.
 At the rear, the corners and sides of the mosque feature tall tapering semi-circular minars.
 The east, south, and west are decorated, and feature ogee arch openings, which are set into rectangular frames.
 The architecture combines bracket and lintel beams, blending Islamic and Hindu architectures.

 Bara Gumbad is 29 m high, 20 m long and 20 m wide.
 The walls are 12 m tall.
 Like the Shisha Gumbad, the Bara Gumbad is also a single story structure but has an external semblance of spanning in two floors when viewed from outside.
 Total floor area of Bara Gumbad (excluding the mosque and the guest house) is 361 m2.

 The dome, the mosque and the "mehman khana" are constructed of red, grey and black stone, including grey quartzite and red sandstone.
 The interior is elaborately ornamented with painted stucco.
 Colored tiles, incised carvings, and painted plaster on the mosque are decorated with foliage, flowers, geometric patterns, and Quranic inscriptions.